microsoft/rats/rats-devtools/docs/.drafts/legacy-docs/planning-and-design/scenarios/datasets-and-batches-v1.md

         """Get the list of names of properties held in this dataset."""

     def get_property_dimensions(self, property_name: str) -> List[str]:
-        """Get the list of dimention names for a property of this dataset."""
+        """Get the list of dimension names for a property of this dataset."""
 ```

 ## Processors